-Based in Midland, Texas, and located on the campus of Midland College, the Texas Tech University Health Sciences Center PA Program belongs to the Department of Laboratory Sciences and Primary Care in the School of Allied Health Sciences and offers a Master of Physician Assistant Studies (MPAS) degree.
+Based in Midland, Texas, and located on the campus of Midland College, the Texas Tech University Health Sciences Center PA Program is on the programs in the Department of Laboratory Sciences and Primary Care in the School of Allied Health Sciences and offers a Master of Physician Assistant Studies (MPAS) degree.
 The curriculum is an intensive 27 month medical education program with a focus on primary care and family medicine and consists of academic and clinical components.